(Gus Van Sant, US, 1985, 35mm, 78 mins.)

 In Van Sant's Paris Je T'aime short film ("Le Marais"), a Frenchman (Gaspard Ulliel) tries to communicate with an American (Christian Bramsen).
 The attraction appears to be one-sided.
 If they spoke the same language, maybe things would be different.
 The same conflict drives Mala Noche.
 In this case, Walt (Tim Streeter), a Yank, is attracted to Johnny (Doug Cooeyate), a Mexican illegal.
 Walt speaks a little Spanish, but Johnny doesn't speak any English.
 Walt is gay, while Johnny is straight.

 Based on the semi-autobiographical novel by Walt Curtis, the film is set in Portland, populated by non-professionals, and shot in high-contrast black and white (with a couple of color interludes).
 While queer cinema is filled with tired tales about gay men pining for unattainable straights, Mala Noche never feels cliched--and I don't mean to single out gay films; they're just echoing the creaky template of all those hetero flicks about neurotic gals pining for unattainable gents.
 In this case, though, Walt doesn't really pine.
 Unlike recent Van Sant protagonists who have little to say--see the semi-silent Last Days (2005)--Walt's a talkative fellow.
 He tells Johnny, in no uncertain terms, that he's interested.
 Johnny may not understand English, but he gets the picture.
 The feeling isn't mutual.

 Walt doesn't give up, and the two establish a tentative friendship, which

 includes a little fooling around.
-You could hardly call it a romance, but
+It's hardly a romance, but Walt tries to

-Walt tries to convince himself otherwise.
-If anything, Johnny and his friend,
+convince himself otherwise.
+If anything, Johnny and his friend, Roberto (Ray